railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 	field by pressing the :kbd:`Ctrl` key and using the right-click mouse button (when the form is in edit mode using the web client), or just right-click using the GTK client.
 	The resulting context menu enables you to set default values.
-	This means that you won't have to re-type all the fields each time.
+	This means that you will not have to re-type all the fields each time.

 .. index::
    single: reconciliation; manual

-Manual reconciliation
+Manual Reconciliation
 ^^^^^^^^^^^^^^^^^^^^^

-For manual reconciliation, open the entries for reconciling an account through the menu :menuselection:`Financial Management --> Periodical Processing --> Reconciliation --> Reconcile Entries`.
+For manual reconciliation, open the entries for reconciling an account through the menu :menuselection:`Accounting --> Periodical Processing --> Reconciliation --> Manual Reconciliation`.
 You can also call up manual reconciliation from any screen that shows accounting entries.

 .. todo:: is that right?